AntaresSimulatorTeam/antares-doc/docs/reference/load.md

     During the resolution of the problem, the solver will try to generate enough energy each hour to satisfy the load given in these series.

+!!! info

+    Antares doesn't model Joule losses as it wouldn't be a linear problem.
+    These losses can then be embeded in the load.